DrewDouglass/Default-Gulp-Configuration/README.md

 # Gulp and PostCSS.
 ## The new hotness.

 Please view gulpfile.js or packages.json for required modules.
-Please be careful, this is setup to run by just executing the gulp command without any arguments.

 # Usage

 ### Install
-* Install gulp
 * cd to your directory
 * run `npm install`
 * grab a beer
+* run `gulp`
 * code shit

 ### Default
 	gulp
 Main functions.
 Will compile CSS files and run them through packages listed below.
 Also runs gulp watch, so this only needs to be run once. `ctrl+c` to quit.

+## BrowserSync
+Change or remove the `proxy` argument if using MAMP/LAMP/WAMP server.

 ### ie8
 	gulp ie8